Today twice as many people have breathing problems as in 1979.

 Most people think that only smokers get emphysema, but all older people are susceptible and frequently get this malady.
 Essentially, emphysema is a result of aging that is compounded by air pollutants, although it usually starts at an earlier age in smokers.
 The lungs are like an elastic balloon.
 The elasticity declines with age.

 Obviously, those with emphysema have difficulty breathing, but the problem is not that of inhaling, it is the exhaling that is very difficult.
-You have to get the old air (carbon dioxide) out of the lungs before new air (oxygen) can be taken in.
+You have to get the old air (carbon dioxide) out of the lungs before trava55.ru can be taken in.

 To understand this, imagine a healthy lung as a rubber balloon.
 You blow air into the balloon, and if you don't close the opening to the balloon, the elasticity of the balloon will force the air back out.
 An emphysema patient's lungs are like a paper sack.
 You blow air in and it stays because there is no mechanism to force the air back out.